-The Enrolment Entrance Fee of \$5,000 confirms acceptance of an offer of a place at The Scots College and is non-refundable, except in the event that a visa application is rejected, or the College cancels the 'conditional offer'.
+The Enrolment Entrance Fee of \$6,000 confirms acceptance of an offer of a place at The Scots College and is non-refundable, except in the event that a visa application is rejected.

 Overseas Student Health Cover (OSHC)

 The OSHC premium is compulsory and an annual charge payable to the College.
 Refer to Section 9 for details.